-Never test for gas leaks with an open flame.
-Use a commercially available soap solution made specifically for the detection of leaks to check all connections.
+Nevertest for gas leaks with an open flame.
+Check all connections using a commercially available soap solution.
 A fire or explosion may result causing property damage, personal injury or loss of life.
+Failure to follow the safety warnings exactly could result in serious injury, death or property damage.